nehalpradhan23/nehalpradhan23/README.md

 ###

-<h4 align="left">Frontend developer with adequate knowledge about frontend technologies, frameworks and libraries like React and Next.js.
+<h4 align="left">Enthusiastic and detail-oriented full-stack developer with a strong foundation in web development technologies, frameworks and libraries like React, Next.js, MongoDB, Express.js.
 I’ve been honing my skills by developing web applications and user interfaces.
-Currently looking for an entry-level frontend developer role.
+Currently looking for an entry-level frontend/full-stack developer role.
+As a motivated and adaptable individual, I am eager to contribute and apply my knowledge to solve problems.
 As a motivated and adaptable individual, I am eager to contribute and apply my knowledge to solve problems.</h4>

 ###